sheetdb/sheetsu-docs/source/includes/_introduction.md

 The Sheetsu API is meant to provide a RESTful way to interact with a Google Spreadsheets.
 Our API uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP Basic authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.

-We support cross-origin resource sharing, allowing you to interact securely with our API from a client-side web application.
+We support cross-origin resource sharing.
 JSON is returned by all API responses, including errors, although our API libraries convert responses to appropriate language-specific objects.

 The requests in the right sidebar are designed to work as is.
 The sample requests are performed using our test API and test spreadsheet, which you can find [here](https://docs.google.com/spreadsheets/d/1WTwXrh2ZDXmXATZlQIuapdv4ldyhJGZg7LX8GlzPdZw/edit#gid=0).